Features Introduced

 Learn about WebView2.

-Starting with GlobalProtect 6.3, the embedded browser framework for SAML authentication has been upgraded to Microsoft Edge WebView2 (Windows) and WebKit (macOS).
+Starting with GlobalProtect 6.3, the embedded browser framework for SAML authentication has been upgraded to Microsoft Edge WebView2 (Windows) and WkWebview (macOS).
 This provides a consistent experience between the embedded browser and the GlobalProtect client.
-WebView2 and WebKit are also compatible with FIDO2-based authentication methods.
+WebView2 is also compatible with FIDO2-based authentication methods.
+For more information, refer to Microsoft Edge WebView2 documentation.